do not mess with the boss

 this is a Nazca Booby

 the trail passes right along a nesting pair.
 They seem to be used to visitors

 is the most southern and oldest island of the Galapagos.

 Almost the total world population of this species comes to breed here.

-trail land inwards.
+the trail land inwards.
 Here we met the albatrosses.
-These magnificent birds were so busy with finding a breeding partner that they
+These magnificent birds were so busy with finding a breeding partner that

 definitely one of the most memorable excursions.